 Starting in Kindergarten, Danish kids learn to share and solve their problems with classmates.

 Denmark ranked in the top 3 happiest countries in the world 7 yrs running.https://t.co/FgcV1GJDyy

-She explained that the program entails students talking about the cards and describing what the child on it is sensing.
-This activity teaches them to conceptualize their own and others' feelings, as well as, empathy, problem-solving, self-control, and how to read facial expressions.
+She described students examining and talking about these picture cards, describing what they are seeing and what the children in the pictures are sensing.
+The activity teaches them to conceptualize their own and others' feelings, engendering empathy, problem-solving, self-control and how to read facial expressions, among other things.
 "An essential part of the program is that the facilitators and children aren’t judgmental of the emotions they see; instead, they simply recognize and respect those sentiments," wrote Alexander.
 She also cited another popular program called CAT-kit which is aimed at improving emotional awareness and empathy.

-CAT-kit reportedly focuses on how to articulate experiences, thoughts, feelings, and senses, by the use of picture cards of faces and pictures of the body.
+CAT-kit reportedly focuses on how to articulate experiences, thoughts, feelings and senses, again using picture cards, this time of faces and pictures of the body.
 "Another tool is called My Circle: Children draw their friends, family members, professionals, and strangers in different parts of the circle as part of an exercise on learning to better understand others," explained Alexander.
 "Denmark’s Mary Foundation has contributed to empathy training in schools, too.
-It's an anti-bullying program, which has been implemented across the country, encourages 3- to 8-year-olds to talk about bullying and teasing, and learn to become more caring toward each other.
+It's an anti-bullying program, which has been implemented across the country, that encourages 3- to 8-year-olds to talk about bullying and teasing, and learn to become more caring toward each other.
 It has yielded positive results, and more than 98 percent of teachers say they would recommend it to other institutions."

 Have you done your homework for empathy class?— Denmark in UK (@denmarkinuk) February 28, 2020